Skip to content

 Paul Ramsay, Minderoo, state health departments, several philanthropic trusts and federal grant programs now include MFA deployment, tested backups and a documented incident response plan as grant conditions.
 Expect the ask, prepare the evidence, and avoid having a funded program delayed at contracting because your IT setup can't answer three questions.

-Tranche 1 reforms are live; Tranche 2 is expected to remove the small-business exemption and bring approximately 100,000 businesses (including many charities under $3M turnover) into full APP coverage from 1 July 2026.
-Charities holding sensitive client or beneficiary data should treat themselves as APP entities now rather than wait.
+Tranche 1 reforms are live.
+Tranche 2 would remove the small-business exemption and bring roughly 100,000 organisations, including many charities under $3M turnover, into full APP coverage.
+It remains under consultation with no bill passed and no commencement date.
+Charities holding sensitive client or beneficiary data are better off treating themselves as APP entities now than waiting for a date that keeps moving.

 External Conduct Standards + SaaS overseas